 Let’s assume you have a work ethic that won’t quit, and everyone says you have a remarkable voice.
 That’s as good a place to begin as any.

 However, you can have all the talent in the world, but it’ll die on the vine without drive and momentum.
 Of course, passion and instincts account for a great deal, but neither will get you anywhere unless you dedicate yourself to sharpening your skills and relentlessly pursue the work.

-Problem is, we often fool ourselves, after taking a class or two, that we’ve mastered the form, or technique.
+Problem is, we often fool ourselves, after taking a class or two at the onset of our careers, that we’ve mastered the form, skill, or technique.
 Or, just as bad—we’re no good at it, when we’ve barely been challenged.
-You may have had some exposure to a specific genre, technique, or style, but it falls to you to continue to develop through further practice and exposure.
-You’d think it could go without saying, but trying something only a handful of times doesn’t typically determine or define a talent.
-It takes a repeated exposure, experience and effort to create an impact.
+You may have had some exposure to a specific genre, technique, or style, but it falls to you to continue to develop your mastery through further practice and exposure.
+You’d think it could go without saying but trying something only a few times rarely determines a skill or innate talent.
+It takes repeated exposure, experience, and effort.

 The truth is you got all the same info the talent who booked the job received.
 The difference may simply lie in how the talent who landed the job saw them self, and they confidently embodied the project, concept and all.

 How we see ourselves and the genre we’re attempting to tackle determines much of the outcome: a successful audition, a remarkable callback, a long shot booking, and ultimately how successful the final production plays out.
 Each challenges and often changes us as actors.
 Each require we grapple with familiarity versus unchartered territory.
 Risk versus repetition.
 And each audition adds up to a body of work that ultimately determines your professional reputation, your mettle, and your career.

 So, can talent be taught?
 I wouldn’t rule it out.
 It all depends on what you focus your attention on while developing and maintaining your skills, and how willing you are to learn new techniques to further improve your ability and creative instincts.